TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Methods

 In our ablation studies, we also consider introducing open-ended questions to model training; in that case, we utilize the BLEU score as a reward.
 The reward for closed-ended samples is the same, but for open-ended sample j, the reward is:

 The comparative nature of this approach aligns naturally with pathological diagnosis workflows, where medical experts simultaneously evaluate multiple diagnostic hypotheses.
-By learning from the relative quality of responses within each group, \method{} develops more nuanced reasoning capabilities for tasks requiring differential diagnosis, evidence synthesis, and step-by-step pathological analysis.
+By learning from the relative quality of responses within each group, \method{} develops more nuanced reasoning capabilities for tasks requiring differential diagnosis, evidence synthesis, step-by-step pathological analysis, and related questions in the pathology field.

 In our ablation studies, we also consider Dynamic sAmpling Policy Optimization (DAPO) as an alternative reinforcement learning algorithm.
 DAPO removes the KL divergence and adjusts the group-level normalization method.
 That is: